FelskyLab/sleep_depression_2023/data/README.md

 ## Phenotype

-Contains the phentype and covariate data.
+Contains the oype and covariate data.
 You want to add three files as follows:
 ```bash
 resting
 ├── tfmri_data_covariates_221205.csv    # <-- All the five sleep, depression, and cognition variables